 As our country faces unsettled economic times, we often hear about companies downsizing and initiating layoffs to reduce costs.
 Long-tenured, experienced employees should be an employer’s most valued asset; however, many older professionals, particularly Baby Boomers and Gen Xers, find they are targets in these layoffs.
 Downsizing is often viewed as an opportunity to eliminate more senior employees who may have the highest salaries or interfere with the company’s desire to depict a “younger” image.
 Employers can also create a hostile and stressful work environment for older employees by making offensive comments about age or abilities, denying promotions or training, and using unwarranted discipline, negative performance reviews, or demotions to isolate or force an older employee to resign.
 Just as discrimination occurs in the workplace based on race, gender, or disability, unfair and illegal treatment is often experienced by employees based on their age.

+If you think you are a victim of age discrimination in the workplace, you have rights.
 The age discrimination attorneys at Halunen Law understand how challenging it can be to retain employment after age 40, or how difficult it may be to find new employment opportunities when you are an older professional looking for work.
-Halunen Law has a proven record of success representing many employees who have experienced discrimination based on their age.
+Our Minneapolis-based age discrimination lawyers have a proven record of success representing many employees who have experienced discrimination based on their age.
 Our firm is here to provide guidance regardless of your employment status.
 Whether you are still employed and have questions about your options, have been terminated, were forced to resign or retire early, or experienced a layoff due to a reduction in force, our attorneys are here to provide their expertise to help you get the fairness and justice you deserve.

 10 Possible Signs of Age Discrimination at Work: